lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

       Open: no security.
 Allows everyone to access the AP.

 - WPS

+      Wi-Fi Protected Setup.
+Allows user to configure wireless devices with an 8-digit pin instead of a passphrase.
+Easily brute-forced.

 - Captive portals

+      Forces clients using web browsers to complete a specifc process before accessing the network.
+This can be logging in or aggreeing to certain terms.
+Usages include:
+      - Free Internet access: clients agree to acceptable use policy before being granted access
+      - Paid Internet access: clients use a pre-created account or enter credit card information for access.
+      - Alternative to IEEE 802.1x: 802.1x is expensive.
+Captive portals require authentication

 ### 6.4 Given a scenario, implement public key infrastructure.